 • Hide Module Browser : Hides the module browser.
-See also §1.9 "The Module Browser".

 Note: whenever a program is run, the interactions window is made visible if it is hidden.

 3.1.4 Language

 - Choose Language... : Opens a dialog for selecting the current evaluation language.
 Click Run to make the language active in the interactions window.
 See §1.2 "Choosing a Language" for more information about the languages. - Add Teachpack... : Opens a find-file dialog for choosing a teachpack to extend the current language.
 Click Run to make the teachpack available in the interactions windows.
 See §4 "Extending DrRacket" for information on creating teachpacks. - Clear All Teachpacks : Clears all of the current teachpacks.
 Click Run to clear the teachpack from the interactions window.